dev-marsu/dev-marsu/README.md

 ### Hello Folks!👋🏻

 <quote>
-I'm Kevyn and I want to share with you my projects and knowledge gained through my journey in Full Stack Development career.
+I'm Kevyn and I want to share with you my projects and knowledge gained through my journey in Full Stack Development career. <br>
 One of my passions is learning new languages, and I try to learn at least the basics of one language per year.
 You can also talk to me about AI, Strategy Games and astronomy for a long time hahaha. </quote>
 <br>